nyg/maven-basics/README.md

 [INFO] Generating "Summary" report       --- maven-project-info-reports-plugin:3.4.1:summary
 ```

+By add information such as `scm`, `contributors`, `licenses` in the pom.xml, the corresponding reports will be automatically generated.

 Documentation for each goal can be found here: https://maven.apache.org/plugins/maven-project-info-reports-plugin/plugin-info.html.

+### Specifying reports to run

-In order to specify which reports should be run, a new section should be added in the pom.xml:
+In order to decide which reports should be run for a given plugin, said reports should by specified in the reportsSets section:

 ```xml
 <reporting>